LeandroJr730/Advanced-Networking/BUILD-PROCESS.md

 - Connected a KVM to both servers and booted Server2 from a USB with the Windows Server 2022 ISO, installing it directly on the hardware.
 - Changed BIOS boot mode from Legacy to UEFI on both servers.

 With both servers running bare-metal Windows Server 2022, we redid the core configurations.
-The setup was essentially the same as what we had done in the VMs — the main difference was that it was now stable.
+The setup was essentially the same as what we had done in the VMs — the main difference was that it was now more stable.

 ---